CycloneDX/guides/ML-BOM/en/0x22-Design-Model-Card-Parameters.md

 These are typically found in one of several locations relative to the model:

-* **Model Card** - the associated "model card" (e.g., `README.md` in Hugging Face) may contain a mentions of specific class names like `LlamaForCausalLM`, `BertModel`, or `VisionTransformer`.
+* **Model Card**: the associated "model card" (e.g., `README.md` in Hugging Face) may contain a mentions of specific class names like `LlamaForCausalLM`, `BertModel`, or `VisionTransformer`.
-* **Framework-Specific Implementation Keywords** or tags - Depending on your code environment (PyTorch, TensorFlow, llama.cpp, etc.) that identify specific model code within the platform or environment.
+* **Framework-Specific Implementation Keywords** or tags: Depending on your code environment (PyTorch, TensorFlow, llama.cpp, etc.) that identify specific model code within the platform or environment.
-* **Framework-Specific Configuration files** (e.g., Hugging Face transformer's `config.json` file) - may contain the name of the class or function used to configure the framework for the specific implementation recommended for the associated model.
+* **Framework-Specific Configuration files** (e.g., Hugging Face transformer's `config.json` file): may contain the name of the class or function used to configure the framework for the specific implementation recommended for the associated model.
-* **Academic Research Papers** (e.g., arXiv) - may include detailed descriptors of processing algorithms, supported training or inference engines or specific, named implementations
+* **Academic Research Papers** (e.g., arXiv): may include detailed descriptors of processing algorithms, supported training or inference engines or specific, named implementations

 ###### Example: Model card metadata for the Qwen-7B model